orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 *NOTE: As of Orbeon Forms 4.3, it is not possible to associate a validation level to the required or data type validations: they always use the error level.*

+## Localization of messages

+All alert messages can be localized.

+When opening the dialog, the current language of the form determines the language used.
+To switch languages:

+- close the dialog
+- select another form language
+- reopen the dialog

 ## Alert messages

-If the value is invalid at runtime, the control is highlighted and an error message is displayed.
-The message is selected as follows:
+When the user enters data, if the value is invalid or if the control has a warning or info level, the control is highlighted and one or more alert messages are shown.
+The message is selected as follows, generally following the philosophy of "more specific messages win over less specific messages":

 - If data type validation has failed:
     - The default alert message for the control is used if available, or a global default Form Runner message is used otherwise.